mostafashawki/ecommerce-kenisis/README.md

-# E-Commerce Services Example using AWS Lambda & Kenisis
+# E-Commerce Services Example using AWS Lambda & kinesis

 This is a sample application that demonstrates the communication between two Lambda services using AWS Kinesis.
 The Order Service receives HTTP POST requests to create new orders, and it produces events to a Kinesis stream.
 The Product Service consumes the events and updates the product quantity in a DynamoDB table.